 The Investing For Retirement Claim

-Diversified portfolios deliver subpar performance when compared to a single, broad market index fund (Vanguard’s Total Market Index Fund (VTI) for example) when the portfolio is held for 15 years or more.
+Diversified portfolios deliver subpar performance when compared to a single, broad market index fund (Vanguard’s Total Market Index Fund (VTI) for example) when the portfolio is held for 10 or more years.

 Evidence That Supports the Claim